Step-by-Step Guide to Understanding How Life Insurance Tables And Table Ratings Affect Your Cost

 As you can conclude, underwriting and the tables go hand-in-hand.
 When an underwriter reviews your application for your life risk assessment, he or she places you in one of the classifications we talked about.

 Here are some health and lifestyle factors that underwriters look at:

-Occupation – it’s true, some occupation are riskier and therefore command a substandard rating than others
+- Occupation – it’s true, some occupations are riskier and therefore command a substandard rating than others

 So, the underwriter takes all this information in, assesses it, and then assigns you a risk classification.
 It could be one of the standard health classifications.
 Or, it could be one of the substandard table ratings.

-To accurately assess your health classifications, carriers require a paramedical exam which consists of blood draw, urine sample, height/weight check among other things.
+To accurately assess your health classifications, carriers require a paramedical exam which consists of a blood draw, urine sample, and height/weight check among other things.
 Although, nowadays, many carriers are moving away from the paramedical exam and, instead, to a phone interview.
-Moreover, carriers will also request your doctor records if they need more information.
+Moreover, carriers will also request your doctor’s records if they need more information.

 Life Insurance Tables Come In All Shapes And Sizes